nasib-ullah/nasib-ullah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a Project linked person in the Electronics and Communication Science Unit at the Indian Statistical Institute, Kolkata.
-My Research area mainly focuses on applying Machine Learning, specially Deep Learning, to the intersection of vision and language tasks.
-I have worked on various applied NLP and vision tasks such as video and image captioning, action recognition, text summarization, machine translation and grounding language in vision tasks.
-My long term goal is to reduce the cognitive gap between human and model performance by introducing reasoning capabilities to models.
+I will be joining The Imaging, Vision, and Artificial Intelligence Laboratory (LIVIA) at École de Technologie Supérieure ÉTS, Montreal, Canada.
+Prior to this, I have worked as a Deputy Data Science Manager in Flytxt Mobile Solutions Pvt Ltd. Also, I am a Thesis Supervisor for Masters's in Data Science and Machine Learning in UpGrad.
+I have done my master's in Machine learning and computing from the Indian Institute of Space Science and Technology (IIST).
+My Research area mainly focuses on applying Machine Learning, especially Deep Learning, to the intersection of vision and language tasks.
+I have worked on various applied NLP and vision tasks such as video and image captioning, action recognition, text summarization, machine translation, and grounding language in vision tasks.
+My long-term goal is to reduce the cognitive gap between human and model performance by introducing reasoning capabilities to models.

 ---